top of page

 There is no such thing as the best workout split.
 The best workout split is the one that will help you stay the most consistent and achieve your goals.
 For example, someone might achieve better results on a four-day split than on a five-day split or vice versa.

-When creating a workout split, we must take into account our lifestyle, ability to recover, genetics, weak points, strong points, and schedule.
+When creating a workout split, we must take into account our lifestyle, ability to recover, frequency, genetics, weak points, strong points, and schedule.

 Most common splits: Full body, Push-Pull-Legs (PPL), bro split, Upper-lower, four-day split, and creating your own.